OUGenomics/Bioinformatics-ARET-July2018/Section-4/readme.md

 The process of genome annotation aims to assign function to DNA sequence.
 In the simplest terms, it involves predicting the presence of functional RNA and protein coding genes.
 Subsequently, these assignments are used to determine what the purpose the resulting products have inside cells.
 It is not a trivial task and can be extremely time consuming.
 It is also fraught with pitfalls and opportunities to do yourself a great disservice by confounding your ability to perform worthwhile downstream analysis.

-We'll start the secion with a 5 minutes presentation from each person on what they have learned about their genome from the RAST annoation.
+We'll start the section with a 5 minutes presentation from each person on what they have learned about their genome from the RAST annotation.
 We'll then proceed to predicting some features of an assembled genome dataset.
 We'll do this using some web-based tools and then I'll show you how to use linux bases software to do the same.

 The following websites will come in handy for this: